EVERY STUDENT SUCCEEDS ACT (ESSA)

 For more information please contact:

-Tracy Dalin, District Language Instruction Coordinator or Cyndi Wood District EL Assessment Coordinator
+Tracy Dalin, District Language Instruction Coordinator or Estephani Altamirano District EL Assessment Coordinator

 The Title IX-A Education for Homeless Children and Youth section of the Every Student Succeeds Act (ESSA) ensures that students who lack a fixed and regular nighttime residence are provided a free, public education.
 It was most recently reauthorized as Title IX-A of The Every Student Succeeds Act (ESSA) on December 10, 2015.